Birthday

 Instead of the Rainbow Treasure Hunt a great alternative is the Pot of Gold Treasure Hunt.
 You can hide gold coins all over the play area for the guests to find.
 On some of the coins write a number in permanent marker and have prizes that correspond with that number.
 So when a child finds a coin with a number they can turn it in for a prize.

 Or you can make a treasure hunt that leads guests through a series of clues to find the pot of gold at the end.
-See our Treasure Hunt page for instructions and ideas.
+See the Treasure Hunt for instructions and ideas.

 Rainbow Rain Relay